orangekame3/stree/README.md

 - **Colorized Output**: By default, `stree` provides a colorized tree structure, making it easy to differentiate between directories and files at a glance.
 This feature can be turned off with the `-n` or `--no-color` flag.
 - **LocalStack Support**: `stree` supports local testing with LocalStack, a fully functional local AWS cloud stack, thanks to the `--local` and `--endpoint-url` flags.
 - **Custom AWS Profile and Region**: Specify the AWS profile and region with the `--profile` and `--region` flags to override the default settings as needed.
-- **Switch Role Support**: Specify ARN of the role that can access the target S3 bucket with the `--swtch-role` flag.
+- **Switch Role Support**: Specify ARN of the role that can access the target S3 bucket with the `--switch-role` flag.
 - **Ease of Installation**: Install `stree` via Go, Homebrew, or by downloading the latest compiled binaries from the GitHub releases page.

 # Install